 - Really, add any and all seasonings you love.
 The more flavor the better as far as we are concerned.

-We have even more easy smoker recipes on our site so please enjoy them as well, here’s what you need for this smoked burgers recipe.
+We have even more easy smoker recipe ideas on our site so please enjoy them as well.
+If you are using ready made patties you wouldn’t need everything below.
+Just the pack and your favorite condiments when done.
+Here’s what you need for this smoked hamburger recipe.

 - Wood chips or smoker pellets

 - 1-2 lbs. ground chuck to make burger patties